nvoynov/punch/README.md

 ### "punch plugin"

-The `punch plugin NAME` command will "punch" Plugin, the command behavior is similar to `punch service/entity`.
-In addition it will create `config.rb` file with Plugin::Holders placed there.
+The `punch plugin NAME [PARAM] [PARAM]..` command will "punch" Plugin, the command behavior is similar to `punch service/entity`.
+In addition it will create `config.rb` file with PluginHolder placed there.

 ### "punch preview"